wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 4. Click on the new "vCita Contact Form" tab that is now available on your left bar.
 5. Enter an email to which new contact requests and contact form submissions will be sent, and click "OK"
 6. Enter your first name and last name in the pop-up window and click "Submit" and start building your contact form.
 7. Our contact form plugin offers you 3 different widgets.
-You can add any of the widgets to your wordpress website.
+You can add any of the widgets to your wordPress website.
 For best results – we recommend to add all 3 widgets.

 = Build your contact form =
 1. Make sure the "Contact Form" option is switched on and click on "Edit" to start customizing your contact form:.